ARARA

 Local implementation

-Smallholder farmers and Indigenous communities transition to regenerative land useEcological verification
+With the support of local ARARA shops, smallholder farmers and Indigenous communities transition to regenerative land useEcological verification

 Satellite and field data track restoration outcomes in near real timePerformance-based finance